 - AVOID: GraniteWare multi-cooker (aluminum)

-- AVOID: Geek Chef multi-cooker (aluminum non-stick interior pot)
+- AVOID: Geek Chef multi-cooker (aluminum non-stick interior pot) but one above is okay

-- AVOID: Instant Pot ceramic non-stock interior pot
+- AVOID: Instant Pot ceramic non-stock interior pot (this is the safer interior pot)

 - AVOID: Ninja multi-cooker (ceramic-enameled non-stick interior pot)